 Cover the Soil

 Top with a decorate covering if desired.
-At our new Potting Bar, we have pea gravel and river rock available as free soil coverings when potting up your houseplants here.
+Visit Happy Roots Potting Pavilion during your next visit here; we have pea gravel and river rock available as free soil coverings when potting up your houseplants here.
 In our Gift Shop, we have many more options available for purchase such as white sand, unusual decorative stones and a variety of mosses.
 These coverings finish off the pot nicely, giving a professional look!